VenueDriver/aws-app-logger/README.md

 ### Log objects

-Log the `@session` object as JSON so that you can query for its values in the future:
+Log the `@widget` object as JSON so that you can query for its values in the future:

-    $logger.debug 'The current session:', @session
+    $logger.debug 'Created a new widget to satisfy an order:', @widget

 ### Log additional context

 Log additional context with your `@session` object, to help you understand what was happening:

-    $logger.debug 'A condition was triggered!,
-      { action:'trigger', condition:'red' },
-      @session

-When you provide more than one object, you will get a JSON array in the log with all the objects in it.
+    $logger.debug 'Created a new widget to satisfy an order:', {
+      type:'widget',
+      event:'create',
+      record:@widget
+    }

+Now you can search for 'create' events for records of type 'widget', and your log entries will contain JSON representations of the widgets.

+### Log additional objects

+You can pass as many objects as you like to the logger:

+    $logger.debug 'Created three new widgets to satify an order:', @widget1, @widget2, @widget3

+Unfortunately, you probably shouldn't do this most of the time.
+Although a list, like `[{"id":"1"},{"id","2"}]` is valid JSON, the field parsing in the Lambda log sources in Cloudwatch will not recognize a list as a JSON fragment in log entries.
+And so, this gem must wrap a list in a hash before adding to the log: `{"records":[...]}`.
+That's kind of lame, and you probably should control it yourself by passing the records within a hash with your own context information the way that you like it to be named, instead of letting us tell you to call it `records`.

+The best solution here would be for the Cloudwatch JSON parser to recognize JSON lists as valid JSON.

 ### Log directly to CloudWatch